-The S3K200B/S3K170B/S3K140B single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications.
+- The S3K170A/S3K140A single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - The SC000 CPU architecture of the S3K170A/S3K140A microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
+Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 13 The main security features of the S3K170A/S3K140A integrated circuit are: - Security sensors, detectors or filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology

-- The SC000 CPU architecture of the S3K200B/S3K170B/S3K140B microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
-Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 14 The main security features of the S3K200B/S3K170B/S3K140B integrated circuit are: - Security sensors, detectors or filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks. - Secure DES Symmetric Cryptography support - Secure TORNADOTM-T coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO M) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme).
-Four other DTRNG belong to the TOE but are not TSF - The IC Dedicated Software includes: - An optional modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations - A DTRNG FRO M library built around Hardware DTRNG FRO M. This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme) - An EHP DTRNG FRO M library built around Hardware DTRNG FRO M. This library generates random numbers that pass Test Procedure A specified by AIS31 standard - The main hardware blocks of the S3K200B/S3K170B/S3K140B Integrated Circuit are described in Figure 1 below:
+- Dedicated hardware mechanisms against side-channel attacks. - Secure DES Symmetric Cryptography support - Secure TORNADOTM-T coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme).
+Four other DTRNG belong to the TOE but are not TSF - The IC Dedicated Software includes: - Three optional modular arithmetic libraries for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A DTRNG FRO library v1.0 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) only if guidance of section 3.3 of [DTRNG_FRO_AN_1.41] is strictly followed - A DTRNG FRO library v2.0 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) only if guidance of section 3.3 of [DTRNG_FRO_AN_1.61] is strictly followed - A DTRNG FRO libraries v2.2 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - Two EHP DTRNG FRO libraries built around Hardware DTRNG FRO.
+These libraries generate random numbers that pass Test Procedure A specified by AIS31 standard - 14 The main hardware blocks of the S3K170A/S3K140A Integrated Circuit are described in Figure 1 below: